hal/release-stream/README.md

 - __eap__: Builds the console with EAP specific settings (module.xml, L&F).
 - __extensions__: Use this profile to include the extensions (can be combined with other profiles).
 - __samples__: Use this profile to include the samples (can be combined with other profiles).
-- __dev__: Reduces the GWT compile time drastically (can be combined with other profiles).
+- __dev__: Reduces the GWT compile time drastically.
+Restricts the languages to english and the browser permutations to firefox: (can be combined with other profiles).

 # Build
 To build HAL use `mvn clean install` from the root directory and choose any combination of profiles from above.
-If you just want to create the zip and you're sure that the compiled GWT artifacts are present you can use the flag `-Dgwt.compiler.skip` to speed things up.
+If you just want to create the zip and you're sure that the compiled GWT artifacts are already present use the flag `-Dgwt.compiler.skip` to speed things up.
 In any case the final ZIP will be created as `master/target/hal-master-<skin>-<version>-console.zip` where skin is either `jboss` or `eap`.

 # Run
-To run the console in hosted mode
+To run the HAL master console in hosted mode

 1. Make sure JBoss 7 is started
-2. Make sure you build the top level module first using one of the profiles (use at least -Pdev).
+2. Make sure you build the top level module first using one of the profiles (you should at least use -Pdev).
 3. cd 'master'
 4. start the GWT shell with `mvn gwt:<run|debug>`

 Once the hosted browser is started, it's enough to hit the 'refresh' button to recompile and verify changes.
 You can get the OOPHM Plugin, required for attaching your browser to the hosted mode execution here: http://gwt.google.com/samples/MissingPlugin/MissingPlugin.html

+In some cases you may want to bind both the AS and the hosted mode to a specific address.
+A typical scenario is running a different OS (i.e windows) in a virtual machine.
+To make such a setup work you need to bind the hosted mode environment and the application server to a specific inet address that can be access from the virtual machine:

+1. Start the AS on a specific address:

+        ./bin/standalone.sh -Djboss.bind.address=192.168.2.126 -Djboss.bind.address.management=192.168.2.126`

+2. Launch hosted mode on a specific address:

+        mvn -Dgwt.bindAddress=192.168.2.126 gwt:<run|debug>

 # Install
 Unzip `master/target/hal-master-<skin>-<version>-console.zip` into an existing JBoss / EAP installation and restart the server.